DhakalAadesh07/AEO-answer-engine-optimization-roadmap/README.md

 A beginner-friendly guide to mastering SEO with a focus on Answer Engine Optimization (AEO) and optimizing for AI-driven systems like Google SGE, Bing Copilot, and ChatGPT search integrations.

-Goal: Equip marketers, SEO practitioners, and content strategists with tools and skills to make their content easily discoverable, understood, and surfaced by AI-driven systems.

 ---

 ## What You'll Learn